andyRon/note-exercise/iOS/Programming iOS 10/Programming iOS 10.md

     + The device screen has no frame, but it has bounds.

 - Transform
-    + view's `transform` change the view’s apparent size and orientation — without affecting its bounds and center.
+    + view's `transform`(CGAffineTransform) change the view’s apparent size and orientation — without affecting its bounds and center.

+- Trait Collections and Size Classes